bbartling/BrickModelSummarizer/README.md

 ```
 By executing this command, the LLM will be equipped with the RAG-inspired approach to support its functionalities, making data retrieval more efficient and accurate.

-Next Steps and TODOs:
+## Next Steps and TODOs

 The project is still under development, and there are several tasks to be completed:

-1. Additional Testing: More extensive testing is needed to ensure the robustness and reliability of the LLM and its various components.
+1. **Additional Testing**: More extensive testing is needed to ensure the robustness and reliability of the LLM and its various components.

-2. Enhance Prompt Engineering Template: The prompt engineering template will be further improved to optimize the LLM's performance and response quality.
+2. **Enhance Prompt Engineering Template**: The prompt engineering template will be further improved to optimize the LLM's performance and response quality.

-3. Modularization: The prompt engineering template will be moved to its own .py file, promoting better code organization and maintainability.
+3. **Modularization**: The prompt engineering template will be moved to its own .py file, promoting better code organization and maintainability.

-4. Research Data Retrieval Results: Further research is required to compare data retrieval results between the similarity-based approach and the RAG approach, particularly concerning small datasets.
+4. **Research Data Retrieval Results**: Further research is required to compare data retrieval results between the similarity-based approach and the RAG approach, particularly concerning small datasets.
 This will help identify any trade-offs and strengths of each method.

 As development progresses, feedback, contributions, and suggestions from the community will be valuable in refining the project and achieving its goals.

 ## Author